What is Breast Augmentation?

 Breast augmentation surgery, as the name suggests, is performed for two reasons; to add volume to small breasts and to give shape to uneven breasts.
 This goal can be achieved in two ways; breast augmentation with the use of one’s own fat or silicone prosthesis.

 Breast enlargement can change the size and shape of your breasts.
 Surgery can change your body’s image and increase your self-confidence.
 Weight gain or loss after surgery can also change the appearance of your breasts.
 If you are not satisfied with the appearance of your breasts, further surgery may be required to correct these problems.
 Having this surgery does not propel the patient to breast cancer.
 However, if the patient has breast cancer, breast augmentation may be performed after the surgery.

-It is very important that you have an open communication with your surgeon in order to have the right expectations about the breast augmentation process and the appearance you will encounter afterwards.
-In breast augmentation surgeries, as well as using the fat tissue and stem cells in the body itself, implants containing silicone or salt water can be used.
+It is very important that you have open communication with your surgeon in order to have the right expectations about the breast augmentation process and the appearance you will encounter afterwards.
+In breast augmentation surgeries, as well as using the fat tissue in the body itself, implants containing silicone or saltwater can be used.